 What I like most about the shoe, though, is the upper seen in the above photo.
 It’s a seamless, single piece of mesh fabric that wraps around the foot.
 The heel cup is secure, and doesn’t have issues with slippage that lower heeled shoes can get on long distance runs.
 A disclaimer – this was where I got blisters from attempting a run sockless, so it may be a source of friction – but with socks, it felt great, and highly responsive.
 I can’t say that it felt great when heel-striking, however; I thought the shoe just felt imbalanced when running that way.
 The midfoot provides a very secure wrap; I do believe, though, that the claim that the laces anatomically conform to your foot during a run is a bit farfetched.
 Overall, it was comfortable, secure, and I liked it.

 The bottom line is that while feeling like a barefoot shoe, the Pearl Izumi Streak II provides enough cushion and protection to keep you going for the long haul.
 What sets it apart from other cushioned shoes is that heavily cushioned shoes tend to slow you down; Pearl strikes the perfect balance.
 From a runner just beginning to change form all the way to a barefoot enthusiast looking for just a bit more cushion, the Streak II is sure to be a good fit for all.
-Learn more about the Pearl system at www.pearlizumi.com.
+For more info on the Streak II and other Pi products, visit www.pearlizumi.com.